ru-rocker/it-summit-meetup/README.md

 * Hello Service: a service to return a message
 * Zuul: an API Gateway for routing/forwarding request path to Hello Service

+In the Hello Service, I include micrometer to generate metrics.
+And the metrics will be exposed in prometheus format.

 # Run the Demo

 ## Prepare the server